AJenbo/DiabloGrooboAnalysis/readme.md

 # Authors

-This document was compiled by dwangoAC (Allan Cecil) and edited by Conlan Brown, based on analysis investigations and input from members of the DevilutionX, _Diablo_ speedrunning, TASBot, and TASVideos communities including Anders Jenbo (AJenbo), Stephen Wills (staphen), Andrew James (ephphatha), Eric Robinson (kphoenix), Matthew Petroff (Funkmastermp), Kyle Evans (kevans), and other subject matter experts consulted during the investigation.
+This document was compiled by dwangoAC (Allan Cecil) and edited by Conlan Brown, based on analysis investigations and input from members of the DevilutionX, _Diablo_ speedrunning, TASBot, and TASVideos communities including Anders Jenbo (AJenbo), Stephen Wills (staphen), Andrew James (ephphatha), Eric Robinson (kphoenix), Funkmastermp, Kyle Evans (kevans), and other subject matter experts consulted during the investigation.

 # Background